matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 ### Sign sync transfer

-Signs transfer transaction, the result can be submitted to the Sync network.
+Signs transfer transaction, the result can be submitted to the zkSync network.

 > Signature